htw-imi-showtime/showtime-website/content/ws21/bachelor/B3-allmende/features.md

 {{<image src="map.png" alt="profile" >}}

 ## Allmendex
-The allmendex is a giant collection of the local flora and fauna build into the app.
+The **allmendex** is a giant collection of the local flora and fauna build into the app.
-The idea behind allmendex was to have a clearly arranged dictionary of plants and animals with short, useful information and pictures while also creating a motivation for users to go outside and engage with their outdoor world.
-Since the allmendex is empty at the beginning, ambitious users quickly want to fill their allmendex and find them all.
+The idea behind allmendex was to have a clearly arranged **dictionary of plants and** **animals** with short, useful information and pictures while also creating a motivation for users to go outside and engage with their outdoor world.
+Since the allmendex is empty at the beginning, ambitious users quickly want to fill their allmendex and **find** **them all**.

 {{<image src="allmendex.png" alt="profile" >}}